Mayne Yard construction update - August and September 2025

 Out of Hours Work

-Intermittently between 6:30pm and 6:30am throughout June and July 2025, the following works will occur:
+On night shift and Intermittently between 6:30pm and 6:30am throughout August and September 2025, the following works will occur:

 - Concrete works including placement of formwork, steel fixing and concrete pours